chenhaotian/Changepoints/README.raw.md

 for(i in seq_along(newx)) bcpOnline(bcpoObj=bcpoObj1,newObs=newx[i])
 ```

-Online fixed-lag smoothing on new observations:
+Step 4: Used the MAP estimates we just learned to perform online fixed-lag smoothing on new observations:

 ```R
 ## perfom online fixed-lag smoothing(by setting l>0, in this case let's use l=10 and l=40)